semgrep/semgrep-docs/docs/semgrep-app/getting-started-with-semgrep-app.md

 This section explains Semgrep App permissions that are requested in two different events:

-* When first logging into Semgrep App through GitHub.
+* When you first sign in through GitHub.
-* When first integrating, onboarding, or adding new repositories from GitHub to Semgrep App.
-To onboard new repositories you will be prompted to install the GitHub integration app called [`semgrep-app`](https://github.com/apps/semgrep-app).
+* When you first add, integrate, or onboard your repositories to Semgrep App.

-##### Permissions when logging in through GitHub
+##### Permissions when signing in with GitHub

-Semgrep App requests the following standard permissions set by GitHub when you first log in.
+Semgrep App requests the following standard permissions set by GitHub when you first sign in.
 However, not all permissions are used by Semgrep App.
-Read the following list to see how Semgrep App uses permissions when logging in:
+Read the following list to see how Semgrep App uses permissions when signing in:

 <dl>
     <dt>Verify your GitHub identity</dt>